annawoods7/AboutMe/_posts/2025-04-06-Refining-Datapipelines-for-Address-Income.md

 # Projects
 This resulted in a variety of projects that I had the pleasure of working on.
 In this blog, I will focus on the top three: **Data cleaning using Airflow pipelines and python pandas library**, **Setting up Deployment of a Development website through Github Actions**, and **Configuring a Docker compose file for user authentication**.

+Each of these projects was a team effort with my fellow team members Anthony, Rania, and Sean!

 #### Data cleaning using Airflow pipelines and python pandas library
+  One of my first projects was to write a python function to clean data coming from a realestate API for insertion into a database hosted in Supabase (a database hosting software).
+This required:

+  - [] Examing JSON files to determine what data to collect
+  - [] Mapping column names
+  - [] Creating cleaning functions for certain columns
+  - [] Creating functions to covert data into python data types
+  - [] Debugging code by examing Airflow logs

+Pandas dataframes were used to more conveniently reformat data such as column names and values.
+Below is an example of the airflow tasks logs:

 #### Setting up Deployment of a Development website through Github Actions